-Please note: Infinite Cache has been deprecated and may be removed in a future release.
+Please note that Infinite Cache has been deprecated and may be removed in a future release.
 Please contact your EnterpriseDB Account Manager or mailto:sales@enterprisedb.com for more information.

-InfiniteCache allows Linux systems to utilize memory on other computers connected to their network to increase the amount of memory in the shared buffer cache.
-For more information about Infinite Cache functionality, please refer to the EDB Postgres (Postgres Plus) Migration Guide, available from the EnterpriseDB website at:
+Infinite Cache allows Linux systems to utilize memory on other computers connected to their network to increase the amount of memory in the shared buffer cache.
+For more information about Infinite Cache functionality, please refer to the EDB Postgres Advanced Server Guide available from the EnterpriseDB website at: